danielgarbien/danielgarbien.github.io/_posts/2016-02-08-Modularity.markdown

 ## Controlling the flow

-Wireframe instance is the guy in charge (see [Viper architecture][viper]).
+MainWireframe instance is the guy in charge (see [Viper architecture][viper]).
 It is not a UIViewController itself, but it manages interactions between suburdinate controllers.
-It is usually their delegate.
-On top of that a main wireframe handles loading a root view controller in a window.
+It is usually their delegate. <s>On top of that a main wireframe handles loading a root view controller in a window.</s>
+More on the Wireframe concept in upcoming post.
+In the meantime check demo project on [github][github] for a sample implementation.

 ## Launching modules on their own